Learn to Draw: Top-Rated Drawing Class in Toronto!

 This class constitutes eight FULL days of instruction, with individualized feedback, advice, and guidance on everything you do.

 Life Drawing is an important building block for all arts-based careers.
 It’s also an essential skill for any artist to develop, not to mention a great source of relaxation and stress-relief.
-This Life Drawing course follows the teaching methods of the celebrated Kimon Nicolaides, designed to allow anyone to improve their technique and recommended by prominent studios like Disney and Warner Brothers.
+This Life Drawing course follows the teaching methods of the celebrated Kimon Nicolaides amongst other talented artists and is designed to allow anyone to improve their technique and recommended by prominent studios like Disney and Warner Brothers.
 You’ll be amazed by your progress as you follow a series of exercises designed to get the artist to use touch, empathy and the kinesthetic sense to capture the human form.
 Materials used include pencil, ink, charcoal, and Conte crayon.

 Please note that nude models will be used for this class.